rfortherestofus/blog/geomtextpath/get_started_geomtextpath.md

 - `size = 4.5` to increase the text size, but keep it smaller than text on the main lines

+It’s worth noting that `hjust` moves the text label along the line whether it’s a horizontal line (moving it left or right), or a vertical line (moving it down or up).
+In the same manner, `vjust` moves the label above and below the line, whether the line is vertical or horizontal.

 # What if I just want the text?